 Behaviour and classroom management

-Furthermore, the analogy of the iceberg is significant in terms of the ‘bottom-up approach’ when we delve into the perspective of ‘A child’s behaviour is not always what it seems’ (Pruess, n.d.).
+Furthermore, the analogy of the iceberg is significant in terms of the ‘bottom-up approach’ when we examine into the perspective of ‘A child’s behaviour is not always what it seems’ (Pruess, n.d.).
 The minimal tip of the iceberg that is visible above the water level represents the various types of behaviour that individual students exhibit, depending on the emotion that is being experienced deeper within them.
 This correlates to the maximum part of the iceberg that remains concealed beneath the surface.

-According to Bartlett (2014), what is identified below the surface is what gives rise to the part that is visible – the student's outward display of behaviour, which if not managed correctly adversely affects classroom management.
+According to Bartlett (2014), what is identified below the surface is what gives rise to the part that is visible, the student's outward display of behaviour, which if not managed correctly adversely affects classroom management.
 Consequently, as teachers hold the role of classroom managers they must be proactive where the attention is on helping children to flourish in the long-term.
 Rather than responding to behaviour problems in a very predictable way, without thinking or short-term reactions, the focus must be on understanding the roots of learning and classroom behaviour difficulties and having strategies in place that will help to address issues in the long-term (Positive Discipline and Classroom Management, 2012:4).
 Equally important is that a teacher should be a person of acute perspicacity and acumen by looking at deeper levels below the exterior within the student that are not instantly discernible.

 Understanding children’s behaviour